NiceDuckGames/Jovia/README.md

 ## Acknowledgements 🙏

 - Special thanks to [Godot Engine](https://godotengine.org/) for being awesome and empowering game developers!
-- Shout out the the HuggingFace crew for making [Candle](https://github.com/huggingface/candle) which is an awesome ML framework for Rust.
+- Shout out to the HuggingFace crew for making [Candle](https://github.com/huggingface/candle) which is an awesome ML framework for Rust.

 ## Support 📧